How to Choose the Perfect Mattress

 The Importance of Proper Support and Pressure Relief

-• Reduce pressure points on sensitive areas like hips and shoulders.
+• Reduce pressure points on sensitive areas.

-• Minimize motion transfer for couples.
+• Minimize motion transfer—especially important for couples.

 Testing Your Mattress: Making the Most of Trial Periods

-2. Check for any discomfort or pain.
+2. Check for discomfort or pain.

 Additional Features to Consider